 That’s right – an hour and a half!

 Honestly, if this part doesn’t turn you away from these earbuds nothing will.
-The abysmal battery life on these things is simply laughable by today’s standards.
+The abysmal battery life on these things is clearly laughable by today’s standards.

 That said, if we judge them solely inside the context of their intended use – which is for listening to music while exercising – they’re not unusable.
 Most workouts aren’t going to last more than an hour and a half – warm-ups and stretching included – and the same goes for jogging unless you’re preparing for a marathon.